BryceVandegrift/website/content/hardware.md

 #### CPU

-My CPU is an AMD Athlon 3000g.
+My CPU is an AMD Ryzen 4600g.
-When it comes to CPU and GPU power, I really don't need much.
+When it comes to CPU and GPU power, I really don't need much, so a 6 core 12 thread CPU is definitely enough for me.
+The most I do with it is compiling large programs and video editing.
-For me, a dual core CPU is enough, not only that but it's a pretty good deal.
-For only $50 you get 2 cores, 4 threads, at around 3.5 GHz, not only that but the Athlon uses the Zen+ architecture.
 You can even overclock the CPU if you want a little extra performance.

 #### GPU

-I don't use a discrete GPU, I just use the built in graphics that come with the Athlon 3000g.
+I don't use a discrete GPU, I just use the built in graphics that come with my AMD 4600g.
-The Athlon uses Vega 2 at 1.1 GHz which is pretty OK, but you can always overclock it if you want extra graphical performance.
+This GPU/APU uses Radeon at 1.9 GHz which is pretty OK, but you can always overclock it if you want extra graphical performance.
-I don't overclock my graphics because most of the games I play are very light.
+I don't overclock my graphics because I don't really play any video games, especially on my computer.

 #### Motherboard